 Add to that the fact that most bras are made out of synthetic fabrics that are not ideal to have against your skin (and are also not great for the planet).

-There are actually some great brands that now make non-toxic and organic bras that are not only more sustainable but are also comfortable and high-quality.
+But don’t worry: there are some truly great brands on the market now that make non-toxic and organic bras that are not only more sustainable and healthier for you, but are also comfortable and high-quality.
 In this guide, you’ll find standard organic cotton bras, bralettes, and sports bras that come in various styles, sizes, and price ranges.

 These Are The Best Brands for Organic Cotton Bras, Hemp Bralettes, Non-Toxic Sports Bras, & More